Stop Arhaus credit card harassment

 The collector contacting you over the payment of your Arhaus Archarge Comenity card may be no different.
 They may place calls to you at odd hours and in odd places, and while you might be unable to avoid the first phone call you receive from them, here’s how to stop subsequent calls.

-1. Ask for debt validation
+- Ask for debt validation

-The collection agency will then be responsible for proving that the debt is indeed yours and must halt all collection activities while they do this.
+When you receive the first letter or call from the agency contacting you about your Comenity Arhaus card, the first right move will be to ask for debt validation.
+Do not admit to owing the debt just yet—just ask for validation and confirm the accuracy of the debt.
+If the collector cannot provide the correct information, you may have a case to dispute the debt.
+The collection agency will then be responsible for providing proof that the debt is indeed yours and must halt all collection activities while they do this.
 If they cannot provide substantial evidence to prove that the Arhaus Archarge debt is yours, then they must cease all collection activity and leave you be.
+Make sure the information they provide is true and correct before proceeding.

-1. Send a cease-and-desist letter
+- Send a cease-and-desist letter

 After they have received your cease-and-desist letter, they are strictly prohibited from contacting you further, except for two reasons:

-1. If they want to acknowledge the receipt of the letter and inform you that they will be ceasing all further communication with you
+- If they want to acknowledge the receipt of the letter and inform you that they will be ceasing all further communication with you

-2. If they wish to inform you that certain legal actions can or have been taken against you.
+- If they wish to inform you that certain legal actions can or have been taken against you.

 Please note that sending a cease-and-desist letter does not automatically mean you no longer owe your Arhaus credit card debt; the debt is still active, and you can be sued over non-payment if you begin to act like it no longer exists.
+If ongoing issues persist, you may also choose to cancel problematic credit card agreements to prevent further problems.

-1. Hire a lawyer
+- Hire a lawyer

 If you retain the services of an attorney, all subsequent communications will be direct to them instead of to you.
-This means that you will no longer be receiving those pesky collection calls for Arhaus bill payment, they will now be directed to the desk of your lawyer who will both get the excessive calls to stop coming through to your line and represent your best interests succinctly to the debt collector in whatever way is most beneficial for you.
+This means that you will no longer be receiving those pesky collection calls for Arhaus bill payment; they will now be directed to the desk of your lawyer, who will both get the excessive calls to stop coming through to your line and represent your best interests succinctly to the debt collector in whatever way is most beneficial for you.

 Are you getting calls from an Arhaus credit card phone number?